 You'll notice most FIRE enthusiasts don't share their incomes.
 Why?
 Because most (not all, there is no rule of absolute here) don't make an income anyone can relate to.
 A “we did it, so can you” story sells.
 The truth of being a high-earner and cutting out expensive travel doesn't.
 No wonder why the high paying engineers are the face of FIRE.
 They hide their incomes, all while touting their frugal lifestyle got them there, they package their success off as ANYONE can do it.
 And they sell off their lifestyle as the only way to go.

-It is OK to not get Engulfed in the Flames.
+It's OK to Not Get Engulfed in the Flames.

 Ever feel like being financially free is out of reach?
 Only for the rich and elite?
 I feel ya.
 Instead of being inspired by the FIRE movement, it is easy to come away feeling deflated and insulted.
 On a real, truly average salary (which was roughly $45,000 a year in 2017, source, amassing 25x your expenses in five to ten years to live off of for the rest of your life without working is improbable.